-The Government anticipates that, in order to meet its overall renewable energy target by 2020, approximately 30 per cent of the UK's electricity will need to come from renewable sources.
+The UK Government anticipates that, in order to meet its 2020 target of delivering 15 per cent. of final energy consumption from renewables, approximately 30 per cent. of the UK's electricity will need to come from renewable sources.
 As such, the Government has introduced several incentive schemes to help achieve that target, which are described in further detail below.
-These incentive schemes have enabled the UK to increase the share of renewables in electricity generation mix from a 6.8 per cent in 2010 to 27.9 per cent in 2017.
-UK is expected to meet the 30 per cent target for renewable energy generated electricity, while underperforming on its heat and transport targets of 12 per cent and 10 per cent respectively (7.7 per cent for heat and 4.6 per cent for transport was recorded in 2017).
+These incentive schemes have enabled the UK to increase the share of renewables in electricity generation mix from 6.8 per cent. in 2010 to 35.0 per cent. in 2019.
+The UK has met the 30 per cent. target for renewable energy generated electricity, while underperforming on its heat and transport targets of 12 per cent. and 10 per cent. respectively (7.9 per cent. for heat and 8.8 per cent. for transport was recorded in 2019).
+The UK is dedicated to reducing its net GHG emissions by 100 per cent. relative to 1990 levels by 2050 (for more information see "Climate Change Act").